Find Affordable College Courses

 Morgantown, WV

-West Virginia University came in at #9 in this year’s edition of the Best Value Geological & Earth Sciences Bachelor’s Degree Schools in the Southeast Region ranking.
-WVU is a very large public school located in the city of Morgantown.
+West Virginia University ranked #9 on this year’s Best Value Geological & Earth Sciences Bachelor’s Degree Schools in the Southeast Region list.
+WVU is a fairly large public school located in the small city of Morgantown.

-Out-of-state tuition fees for undergraduate students at WVU are $25,824 per year.
+WVU undergraduate students pay an average of $25,824 in tuition and fees each year.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $494.

 #10